What is Wisdom Teeth?

 To prevent damage to the adjacent teeth or further tooth decay, it’s common for an impacted tooth to be surgically extracted.
 Before tooth extraction, your dentist will thoroughly explain the upcoming procedure.
 Be sure to clarify procedures that you do not understand beforehand so that you do not panic during treatment.
 After the extraction, the dentist will provide you with a set of going-home instructions that you’ll need to carefully follow in order to take care of your gums where your impacted wisdom tooth was removed.

-Recovery from Wisdom Tooth Extraction
+Recovery from Wisdom Teeth Removal

 When you are recovering from extraction, be sure to immediately report any signs of complications, such as excessive bleeding, infection, and tenderness, to your dentist.